Cryptveil/100-days-of-python/Days 81-90/Day 83/README.md

 If you have more time, you can challenge yourself to build an AI player to play the game with you.

+## Feedback

+This code is implemented using the minimax algorithm for the computer, essentially making an "unbeatable" opponent.

+Studying about the minimax algorithm was kinda fun, and I've come across some hardships when implementing it, but at the end of the day it all worked out.

+Good luck beating that thing.